IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       ok: updated action hello
       ```

+      This will override the protection on bound parameters.

-4. Retry the previous invocation:
+4. Retry the previous invocation with both query parameters:

       ```bash
       curl "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/hello.json?name=Josephine&place=Austin"